From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 • Build a buyer-side checklist for evaluating a DNS provider's NIS2 alignment

 The NIS2 Directive (Directive (EU) 2022/2555) is the EU's flagship cybersecurity regulation.
-It expands and tightens the original NIS Directive, raises baseline cybersecurity requirements across the bloc, and brings tens of thousands of new entities into scope.
-For anyone running DNS in or for the EU, NIS2 is no longer optional — it is the legal floor.
+It expands and tightens the original NIS Directive, raises baseline cybersecurity requirements across the bloc, and brings many new entities into scope.
+For organisations running DNS in or for the EU, NIS2 is an important legal baseline where the organisation is in scope.

-This guide covers what NIS2 means for DNS specifically: which entities are in scope, what the Article 21 risk-management measures look like in DNS operations, the incident-reporting timelines that DNS providers must meet, and a buyer-side checklist for evaluating whether your DNS supplier is NIS2-ready.
+This guide covers what NIS2 means for DNS specifically: which entities are in scope, what the Article 21 risk-management measures look like in DNS operations, the incident-reporting timelines that DNS providers must meet, and a buyer-side checklist for evaluating how your DNS supplier supports NIS2 due diligence.

 What NIS2 Is and Why It Exists